NGSEP/NGSEPcore/README.txt

 only be applied to VCFs containing populations of inbred samples.
 Each group can either be one or more than populations wthin the populations file.
 Multiple population names within one group should be separated by comma (without white spaces).
+Reads from standard input unless the -i option is used to specify an input file.
+Writes to standard output unless the -o option is used to specify an output file.

 USAGE:

-java -jar NGSEPcore.jar AlleleSharingStats <VCF_FILE> <POPULATIONS_FILE> <GROUP_1> <GROUP_2>
+java -jar NGSEPcore.jar VCFAlleleSharingStats <OPTIONS>

 OPTIONS:

+	-i FILE		: Input file in VCF format.
+It can be gzip compressed.
+	-p FILE		: File with population assignments for the samples.
+			  A two column text file with the sample ids in the first column and the ids of the populations in the second column.
+	-o FILE		: Output file with statistics.
+	-g1 STRING	: Comma-separated list of populations that should be considered as group 1.
+	-g2 STRING	: Comma-separated list of populations that should be considered as group 2.
 	-t FILE		: GFF3 file with the transcriptome.
 If this file is provided, statistics will be provided by gene and not by window.
-        -i		: If set, introns will be included in the calculation of pairwise differences.
+	-n		: If set, introns will be included in the calculation of pairwise differences.
 Only useful if the -t option is set.
 	-w INT		: Length of each genomic window to calculate pairwise differences between samples.
 Default: 100000
 	-s INT		: Step between windows to calculate pairwise differences between samples.
 Default: 10000

 The populations file is a tab-delimited text file with two columns: sample id and population id.
-Writes to the standard output a tab-delimited report with the following fields:
+Writes a tab-delimited report with the following
+fields:

 1. Chromosome
 2. Window start